github-changelog-generator/github-changelog-generator/CONTRIBUTING.md

 # How to contribute

-Bug reports and pull requests from users is what keeps this project working.
+Bug reports and pull requests from users are what keep this project working.

 ## Basics